Universal topological classes of black holes surrounded by quintessence: Kerr black hole surrounded by quintessence

+The characteristics of the vector field $n$ shown in Fig. 6, together with its asymptotic behavior along the boundary segments $I_i$ (analogous to the case of the Sch-BH-$\omega_q$ illustrated in Fig. 3), are summarized in Table I. It is found that in the limits $r_h \to r_m$ or $r_h \to \infty$, the vector field plot of $\phi$ points leftward.

+Figure 7 illustrates the variation pattern of the vector field $\phi$ along the chosen contours.
+It can be observed that the closed trajectory $\Phi_2$ rotates counterclockwise, leading to winding numbers of +1 and -1 for the first and second zero points, respectively.
+This result indcates a total topological number $W=0$ for the Kerr-BH-$\omega_q$.

-The negative root $z_3$ does not satisfy the off-shell condition, so only the positive real roots are considered for the topological numbers.
-According to the residue theorem and the definition of the winding number equation~\eqref{w}, we have $w_1=1$, $w_2=-1$, resulting in a total topological number $W=0$ for the Kerr black hole in the presence of quintessence.
-This outcome is also inferred from the vector field $n$ depicted in Fig. 2(c).
-In other words, the winding and topological numbers for the Kerr black hole surrounded by quintessence match those of the standard Kerr case \cite{T5}, yet they deviate from the values of the Schwarzschild black hole under the same dark energy influence.
+For the universal thermodynamic behavior, when $\beta \to \infty$, both a stable small black hole and an unstable large black hole coexist.
+In contrast, as $\beta \to 0$, the black hole phase disappears entirely.
+Therefore, the Kerr-BH-$\omega_q$ is identified with the topological class $W^{0+}$.
+Moreover, the winding numbers and universal topological class for the Kerr-BH-$\omega_q$ match those of the standard Kerr case \cite{T17}, yet they deviate from the values of the Schwarzschild black hole under the same dark energy influence.
 Therefore, the spacetime rotation in the quintessence framework influences its topological characteristics.